-The program has received approval as a new program by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and the first cohort of students will begin classes in Spring of 2018.
-The program is also now accepting applications for admission for the Fall 2018 term.
+The program has received approval as a new program by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+The program is also now accepting applications for admission for the Fall 2019 term.

 Bachelor's degree from a regionally accredited institution

 Graduate Record Examination (GRE) official scores up to five years old GRE code 2156 for CSDCAS.